YasmineSerghini/2023ss_do_ys/coursework.md

 </p></br>

-Each of these things gets a number, and we add them together to get your salary!
+Each of these things gets a number, and we add them together to get your salary.
 This way, everyone who has similar skills and experience gets paid similarly.

 ---